 Over the years, several studies have shown that animal friends not only make us happy, they also reduce the risk of heart disease, lower stress levels, ease anxiety and contribute positively to our overall health.
-February 20 is National Love Your Pet Day and to mark the occasion we’re celebrating all of the ways our pets make us healthier.
+If you’re thinking of getting a pet to train and love while you’re stuck at home during COVID-19, here are some of the ways your new family member can help boost your health.

 Your dog’s not the only one who should get excited for walks: In a study of 5,200 Japanese adults, dog owners were 54 percent more likely to get the recommended amount of daily physical activity than non-owners.
 Dog owners are also less likely to develop heart disease because of their activity levels.